ckeditor/ckeditor4-docs/docs/guide/dev/patching/README.md

 The `ckeditor4-presets` repository is used by the CKEditor 4 team to build the Basic/Standard/Full distributions.
 It uses `ckeditor4` as a dependency and scripts included there further automate the build process:

  - It has information about which plugins should be included in which preset.
- - It loads spell checker `scayt` plugin from separate repository where it's developed, if it has to be included in a release.
+ - It loads spell checker `scayt` plugin from separate repository where it is developed, if it is to be included in a release.
  - It sets the proper configuration file in the release package depending on the created preset.

 Although `ckeditor4-presets` saves time in the long term, to reduce the complexity of this documentation article we recommend cloning the `ckeditor4` repository.